rishabhagg248/travel_buddy/README.md

 # Travel Buddy 🌍✈️

 An intelligent AI-powered travel planning assistant that creates comprehensive trip itineraries using real-time data from multiple travel APIs.
+Available in multiple architectural implementations to suit different needs and preferences.

 ## 🌟 Features